danvega/danvega-dev/blog/2019/03/04/vue-event-arguments.md

 </template>
 ```

-> There is a shorthand for the v-on: directive which is to just use the colon followed by the name of the event.
-In this case the directive `:click=""` does the exact same thing as the longer format.
+> There is a shorthand for the v-on: directive which is to just use the @ symbol followed by the name of the event.
+In this case `@click=""` does the exact same thing as the longer format.
 For the rest of this demo I will be using the long version.

 The code that you place inside of the parenthesis is the code that you will run when that event is fired.